 A number of research assistantships, graduate/teaching assistantships, and fellowships, are awarded on a competitive basis each year to full-time graduate students in the Department.
 Both entering and continuing graduate students are eligible for these types of financial support.
 Selections among continuing students are based on graduate academic and work performance to date.
 Thesis track master's degree candidates are typically supported for a maximum of two years.
-Non-thesis track students are not eligible for financial support.
+Non-thesis track students are not eligible for assistantships from the department.

-Students originally enrolled in a thesis track master's degree program may not transfer to a non-thesis track option except under rare and unforeseen conditions and with the approval of the thesis advisor and the Graduate Committee.)
-For Ph.D. candidates, a maximum of three years support by graduate assistantship will be provided beyond the master's level.
+Students originally enrolled in a thesis track master's degree program may not transfer to a nonthesis track option except under rare and unforeseen conditions and with the approval of the thesis advisor and the Graduate Committee.